 In November of 2016, Josh's dog, Diego, was matched with Kiara, a young woman from Michigan who suffers from cri du chat syndrome.
 Kiara has had over 130 surgeries and takes more than 35 medications daily.
 Diego makes her life a lot easier.
 Josh is ecstatic to know that he had a little part in training Diego and helping him become the service dog he needed to be.

 Josh is very fortunate, because Kiara's mom keeps him up-to-date about Kiara and Diego's lives.

-Due to his involvement with 4 Paws, Josh is well on his way of becoming an animal trainer.
+Due to his involvement with 4 Paws, Josh has become a certified animal trainer.

 Here is a list of all the 4 Paws dogs that Josh has trained as well as the timeframes during which he had them and the litters they came from.